 Gifting ideas for Teacher’s Day

-On Teacher’s Day, students love to bring along a special gift for their favourite teachers as a token of their appreciation and respect.
-In today’s age of internet there are several ideas for gifting, however, keep in mind that a teacher will not value a gift based on its monetary value but for the effort put in by the student.
+On Teacher’s Day, students love to bring along a special gift for their favorite teachers as a token of their appreciation and respect.
+In today’s age of the internet, there are several ideas for gifts, however, keep in mind that a teacher will not value a gift based on its monetary value but for the effort put in by the student.

 Some famous quotes recognizing Teacher’s importance and contribution